rogojagad/parking-lot-interview-problem/readme.md

 ```

 ## How to Run
-The solution source code is in `lib` folder and the unit test for the solution is in `spec` folder.
+The solution source code is in `lib`
+ and the unit test for the solution is in `spec` folder.

 This solution is using Ruby programming language and RSpec gem for unit testing.